Hexicon contracts LMC as principal designer for 32-MW floating wind project

 Digital rendering of Hexicon offshore wind generation.

-September 6 (Renewables Now) - Swedish floating wind technology company Hexicon AB said on Monday it has engaged principal designer for the 32-MW TwinHub floating wind project at the former Wave Hub site off the coast of Cornwall in the Celtic Sea.
+Swedish floating wind technology company Hexicon AB said on Monday it has engaged principal designer for the 32-MW TwinHub floating wind project at the former Wave Hub site off the coast of Cornwall in the Celtic Sea.

 The project secured a Contracts for Difference (CfD) from the UK government in July and is set to become the first floating offshore wind park to be installed in the Celtic Sea.